 For many ticks, they need to feed before they can go into their next stage of development.
 This means they might be in that stage of diapause or they will be unable to reproduce until they get that next meal.

 For this reason, many ticks are more active as temperatures begin to drop.
 Just because it’s getting colder doesn’t mean that all the ticks die off.
 In some cases, we might even provide them with shelter options to survive during the winter.

 Different ways that ticks survive the winter and find shelter

 It may be too late in the year to do anything at this point, but with proper yard upkeep, you can eliminate a lot of shelter spots ticks can take advantage of in the winter.
 Cleaning up leaf piles, for example, is one way to eliminate areas ticks can keep safe.

-Leaf piles can create a layer of insulation from the cold, and with this extra layer of protection, temperatures can stay in safe ranges for ticks to remain active.
+Leaf piles can create a layer of insulation from the cold.
+With this extra layer of protection, temperatures can stay in safe ranges for ticks to remain active.
 With the addition of snow fall, there is another level of insulation on top of the leaves.

 As the winter sun comes out, it can even get to higher temps near the surface of the snow and some ticks may decide to come out to attempt to feed.
-Many ticks will also do what they can to find a host during the winter months and hang out with them to survive.
+Many ticks will also find a host during the winter months and hang onto them to survive.
 In some cases, hosts such as small rodents may be seeking shelter in the same leaf piles and tall grass areas as ticks.
-Once the tick latches on to the rodent, it gets a free ride to wherever the next place of refuge entails.
+Once the tick latches on to the rodent, it gets a free ride to wherever the next place of refuge is.
 In some cases, this may end up in a shed, garage, or even home.